Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Introduction

-In our earlier work \cite{dispanalysis1}, under the assumption of well-separated velocities and centers, we developed a general linear theory for Schr\"odinger equations with multiple potentials, allowing for the presence of threshold resonances and unstable eigenvalues under very general conditions.
-In this paper, we will use linear dispersive estimate we developed in \cite{dispanalysis1} to study the multi-soliton in the $L^2$ supercritical setting.
-Indeed, our problem is inspired by \cite{KriegerSchlag} but due to the slow decay in $1$d and unstable nature, the analysis is much more intricate.
-To conclude this general introduction we point out one important difficulty in the multi-soliton setting.
-One crucial estimate in \cite{KriegerSchlag} is the local improved decay of the form
+In our earlier works \cite{dispanalysis1,dispanalysis2}, under the assumptions of distinct velocities and well-separated centers, we developed a general linear theory for Schr\"odinger equations with multiple potentials, accommodating the presence of threshold resonances and unstable eigenvalues under very general conditions.
+In this paper, we will use linear dispersive estimates we developed in \cite{dispanalysis1,dispanalysis2} to study the multi-soliton in the $L^2$ supercritical setting.
+While our approach is inspired by \cite{KriegerSchlag}, the combination of weak 1D dispersion, orbital instability of the solitons, and the multi-potential interaction requires substantially new estimates at each step.
+Crucially, we point out one important difficulty in the multi-soliton setting.
+A crucial estimate in \cite{KriegerSchlag} is the local improved decay of the form

 with a generic potential $V$, where $P_c$ is the projection onto the continuous spectrum.
-This estimate basically says that if there is no quantum particles with zero velocity, all quantum particle will leave a localized region quickly.
-The corresponding estimate for multiple potentials is much more involved since the generic condition only rules out zero-velocity particles but when one considers the interaction among potentials with different potentials, clearly particles with same velocities with potentials will always hit the localized region around the origin.
-Therefore, the local improved will not be as strong as the estimate above.
-Putting this in technical terms, in this setting, the inhomogeneous term $F$ is localized around the centers of potentials which can cause a mismatch with the weight $\langle x \rangle$.
+This estimate basically says that if there are no quantum particles with zero velocity, all quantum particles will leave a localized region quickly.
+The corresponding estimate for multiple potentials is much more involved since the generic condition only rules out zero-velocity particles, but when one considers the interaction among potentials with different potentials, clearly particles with the same velocities with potentials will always hit the localized region around the origin.
+Therefore, the local improved decay will not be as strong as the estimate above.
+Putting this in technical terms, in this setting, the inhomogeneous term $F$ is localized around the centers of potentials, which can cause a mismatch with the weight $\langle x \rangle$.
 This complicates our analysis and estimates.

+To conclude this general introduction, we highlight the main advances of the present work.
+Earlier approaches based on monotonicity or virial identities, such as Martel--Merle--Tsai~\cite{martel2006stability}, do not apply in the full-line setting considered here.
+Existing full-line asymptotic stability results, including~\cite{Mizumachikdvtwosoliton,perelmanasym}, treat \emph{only} two solitons and require strong restrictions on the relative velocities; moreover, the work~\cite{perelmanasym} imposes additional structural assumptions on the nonlinearity (see also Remark~\ref{rem:compare}).